-[1] Interactive classwork focuses on student-centered activities as pair work, group work, role-playing and studentteacher interaction.
+[1] Interactive classwork focuses on student-centered activities as pair work, group work, role-playing and student-teacher interaction.

-Assessment Scheme Task nature Description Weight Participation and oral expression Participation includes preparing for class, arriving on time, attending lessons and making active contributions during class, which may be in the form of Q & A, dialogues etc. 15% Homework Homework includes completing all mandatory tasks on the Moodle platform and worksheets and tasks distributed by the class teacher.
-35% Writing Task Details are given by the course teacher 20% Oral exam Test in groups: dialogue and questions & answers.
+Assessment Scheme Task nature Description Weight Participation and Participation includes preparing for class, arriving on time, attending lessons and 15% oral expression making active contributions during class, which may be in the form of Q & A, dialogues etc. Homework Homework includes completing exercises in the workbook, completing all 15% mandatory tasks on the Moodle platform and worksheets and tasks distributed by the class teacher.
+Test 1 Details are given by the course teacher.
+15% Test 2 Details are given by the course teacher.
+25% Oral exam Details are given by the course teacher.
 30%